raeef96/Devops_tutorial/executable-tutorial/npm-security/step4/text.md

 2. **Support for Multiple Languages**: While `npm audit` is limited to Node.js, Snyk supports JavaScript, Python, Java, .NET, PHP, Ruby, and more, making it suitable for projects that use multiple languages and package managers.

+3. **Wider Database Coverage**: Snyk’s vulnerability database aggregates data from multiple sources, including the npm advisory database, public issue trackers, security researchers, and their own research.
+This results in more thorough coverage than `npm audit`, which only relies on npm’s security advisory database.

-3. **Enhanced Remediation Capabilities**: Unlike `npm audit`, which only suggests updates, Snyk can automatically apply **precision patches** that fix vulnerabilities without needing a full version upgrade.
+4. **Enhanced Remediation Capabilities**: Unlike `npm audit`, which only suggests updates, Snyk can automatically apply **precision patches** that fix vulnerabilities without needing a full version upgrade.
 This can be crucial for maintaining dependency compatibility.

-4. **Detailed Reports and Integration with CI/CD**: Snyk integrates with GitHub, GitLab, and Bitbucket, allowing you to scan every commit and pull request.
+5. **Detailed Reports and Integration with CI/CD**: Snyk integrates with GitHub, GitLab, and Bitbucket, allowing you to scan every commit and pull request.
 It also provides in-depth reports with clear paths for remediation, while `npm audit` offers basic reports with fewer actionable recommendations.

 With these capabilities, Snyk delivers a more robust solution for maintaining security throughout the development lifecycle.